SAP-samples/teched2022-XP261/exercises/ex1/README.md

 ## Exercise 1.6 Sub Exercise 4 Description

+After creating the Service Key, click on the three dots at the end of the row and select “Download”.

+## Exercise 1.7 Sub Exercise 4 Description

 Make sure that the service key file is available in your laptop’s “Download” folder.